Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

 \subsubsection{KNN-based Diversity Evaluator}

-Inspired by studies on dataset diversity~\cite{stasaski-hearst-2022-semantic,stasaski-etal-2020-diverse,yang-etal-2025-measuring}, we adopt Distance-based Semantic Diversity to measure the diversity of our generated stories.
+Inspired by studies on dataset diversity~\cite{stasaski-hearst-2022-semantic,stasaski-etal-2020-diverse,yang-etal-2025-measuring}, we adopt distance-based semantic diversity to measure the diversity of our generated stories.

-To calculate the Diversity Score, we first address the potential bias introduced by the varying story lengths produced by different models.
-To ensure a fair comparison focused on core narrative components, we employ a custom-designed summarizer (\texttt{gpt-4.1-mini}), which processes each generated story to extract a relatively standardized, structured representation comprising four CoR elements: [Time], [Location], [Character], and [Event].
-The prompt we use is shown in Figure~\ref{fig:summarizer_prompt}.

-The extracted information, rather than the full-length story, is then fed into the text embedding model \texttt{Qwen3-Embedding-0.6B}~\cite{qwen2025qwen25technicalreport} to acquire its embedding $e$.
-The Diversity Score is subsequently defined as the average K-Nearest Neighbors (KNN) cosine distance across all embeddings.
-The formula is as follows:
+To calculate Diversity Score, we first address the potential bias introduced by the varying story lengths produced by different models.
+To ensure a fair comparison focused on core narrative components, we employ a custom-designed summarizer (GPT-4.1-mini), which processes each generated story to extract a relatively standardized, structured representation comprising four CoR elements: [Time], [Location], [Character], and [Event].
+Subsequently, the extracted information is input into Qwen3-Embedding-0.6B~\cite{qwen2025qwen25technicalreport} to yield the corresponding embedding $e$.
+The Diversity Score is defined as the average KNN cosine distance across all embeddings.

 {

 }

 where $N$ is the number of generated stories, $K$ is the number of nearest neighbors, and $e_i, e_j$ are the embeddings of the extracted key elements for story $i$ and story $j$, respectively. $\cos(e_i, e_j)$ denotes their cosine similarity.
 We set $K=5$ in this paper.